 Ideally, you should pick an OEM model built to fit your car.
 Another brand may be more appealing to you, but if it doesn’t fit your vehicle, it’ll be useless.

 There are two-hole and four-hole models.
 You have to ensure that you’re getting the appropriate one.
+You could also opt for a custom license plate frame to add a little bling or personality.

 We also have a ton of recommendations in our guide for the best license plate frames available today.

 If not, you’ll either find dimples or nothing at all.
-Here’s what you’ll have to do for each situation:
+Here’s what you’ll have to do it for each situation:

 With Dimples